-As of the date of this annual report, we occupy facilities totaling approximately 373,800 square feet, which house our management and administration, operations, research and development and sales and marketing departments.
-Of our facilities, approximately 182,400 square feet are owned and approximately 191,400 square feet are occupied under leases.
+As of the date of this annual report, we occupy facilities totaling approximately 383,200 square feet, which house our management and administration, operations, research and development and sales and marketing departments.
+Of our facilities, approximately 182,400 square feet are owned and approximately 200,800 square feet are occupied under leases.
 We consider our facilities insufficient to meet our future operational requirements and in 2018, purchased 65,700 square feet of land in Hsinchu, Taiwan for the construction of a future office building.
-See "Risk Factor - We are subject to risks associated with development and construction of our Taiwan headquarters building."
+See "Risk Factor - We are subject to risks associated with development and construction of our office buildings."
 The table below lists the location of our operating facilities.

-Location Primary Use Approximate Square Footage Hsinchu, Taiwan Research & development, management & administration 200,800 Taipei, Taiwan Research & development, sales & marketing 74,600 Shanghai, China Research & development, sales & marketing 43,400 Shenzhen, China Sales & marketing 20,200 Milpitas, California Sales & marketing, management 13,300 Others (1) Sales & marketing, management 21,500
+Location Primary Use Approximate Square Footage Hsinchu, Taiwan Research & development, management & administration 205,200 Taipei, Taiwan Research & development, sales & marketing 82,200 Shanghai, China Research & development, sales & marketing 43,400 Shenzhen, China Sales & marketing 20,200 Milpitas, California Sales & marketing, management 13,300 Others (1) Sales & marketing, management 18,900